typed-xlsx

 workbook.sheet("Internal").table("sales", { rows, schema });

-Native Excel tables
+Native Excel tables inside the same authoring model

 const schema = createExcelSchema<SalesRow>({ mode: "excel-table" })